 High School Credit: none

-Curriculum: Español En Vivo Level 1: Instructional Spanish Workbook for Grades 4-8 by Sarah Rowan
+Curriculum: Español En Vivo Level 1: Instructional Spanish Workbook for Grades 4-8 by En Vivo Publications

-This Junior High level class will introduce students to the Spanish language in preparation for more advanced level studies.
-The course will cover basic grammatical structures and vocabulary around 5 thematic units: basic conversations, the family, the body, food, weather, and clothing.
-Emphasis during class time will be placed on speaking and listening activities, while at-home work will focus on writing.
+This is the first of two junior high level classes that will introduce students to the Spanish language in preparation for more advanced high school studies.
+The course will cover basic grammatical structures and vocabulary around 5 thematic units: basic conversations, the family, the body, food, and weather.
+Emphasis during class time will be placed on speaking and listening activities while at-home work will focus on writing and listening.

 Cost: $270